1.) Tell us a little bit about yourself and your typical day.

 4.)
 What is your motivation to stay focused and do well?

 5.)
-As a Commercial Sales Manager for weddings and events what's one of the biggest advances in your sector over the past five years?
+As a Commercial Sales Manager, what’s one of the biggest advances in your sector over the past five years?

 6.)
 Describe a major business challenge you had and how you resolved it.